swisnieski85/nCrypt/README.md

 ## Security Considerations

-- Use **strong, unique** passphrases
+- Use **strong, unique** passphrases (ideally high-entropy strings containing several unique words)
-- Higher iteration counts improve brute-force resistance (default: 200k)
+- Higher iteration counts improve brute-force resistance (default: 310k)
 - Keep the passphrase secret; encryption is only as strong as the key
 - This app performs **local** encryption only (data never leaves your machine)
 - In production, consider running under HTTPS and using environment-based secrets